pcengines/pce-fw-builder/README.md

 pce-fw-builder
 ==============

+**NOTE**: this is work in progress respository and things does not work as expected yet.

 This project aims to provide infrastructure for reliable building firmware for PC Engines platforms.
 It replace legacy approach from [release_manifests](https://github.com/pcengines/release_manifests) and utilize official [coreboot-sdk](https://hub.docker.com/r/coreboot/coreboot-sdk/).